open-neuromorphic/open-neuromorphic.github.io/content/english/neuromorphic-computing/hardware/spinnaker/index.md

 ---
 active_product: true
-description: The SpiNNaker 2 chip houses 144 ARM cores with 18MB on-chip SRAM, 8GB DRAM, and dedicated math accelerators.
+summary: The SpiNNaker 2 chip houses 144 ARM cores with 18MB on-chip SRAM, 8GB DRAM, and dedicated math accelerators.
 Manufactured in 22nm, it employs body biasing and DVFS for adaptive near-threshold operation down to 0.4V, enabling a 50x increase in neural simulation capacity per watt over SpiNNaker 1.